ateska/aoc-2022/README.md

 # Advent of Code 2022

-* Day 01 in Zig, Haskell
+* Day 01 in Zig, Haskell, Go
 * Day 02 in Zig, Haskell
 * Day 03 in Zig
 * Day 04 in Zig, Haskell